Days of humiliation and thanksgiving: From colonial observances to national holiday

 The Christian tradition of celebrating days of thanksgiving would later influence modern America and assist in creating a national Thanksgiving holiday.
 Early colonial proclamations like the ones that took place in Plymouth and Massachusetts Bay, acted as a foundation for what would later become a national observance.
 As the American colonies continued to develop, thanksgiving observances became more widespread.
 By the late 18th and early 19th centuries many states had adopted annual thanksgiving celebrations.
 These celebrations usually took place in late autumn to properly align with the harvest season.
 The tradition gained national significance in the newly formed United States.
 Both George Washington and Abraham Lincoln issued proclamations for a national day of thanksgiving within November.
 These proclamations provided the basis for the custom to etch its place in American culture and begin a standardized national holiday of Thanksgiving for the purpose of "giving thanks to God for blessings received during the year".
 Thanksgiving is celebrated through "feasting and prayer".

-Likewise, in 1859, the government of the Provinces of Canada declared a Thanksgiving Day in which "all Canadians [were asked] to spend the holiday in 'public and solemn' recognition of God's mercies."
+Likewise, in 1859, the government of the provinces of Canada declared a Thanksgiving Day in which "all Canadians [were asked] to spend the holiday in 'public and solemn' recognition of God's mercies."
 On 9 October 1879, Canada's Governor General, the Marquis of Lorne, declared November 6 as "a day of General Thanksgiving to Almighty God for the bountiful harvest with which Canada has been blessed."
-The Canadian Parliament in 31 January 1957 applied the same language in its proclamation for the modern holiday: "A Day of General Thanksgiving to Almighty God for the bountiful harvest with which Canada has been blessed—to be observed on the second Monday in October."
+The Canadian Parliament on 31 January 1957 applied the same language in its proclamation for the modern holiday: "A Day of General Thanksgiving to Almighty God for the bountiful harvest with which Canada has been blessed—to be observed on the second Monday in October."